The Kansas City Metropolitan 50+ Softball League

 The league suffered a major loss of one of its finest members.
 Bob Jackson passed away during the winter.
 He is remembered and missed by all 225 members of the league.

-The year brought the resignation of the leagues secretary-treasurer Bob Steen.
+The year brought the resignation of the league’s secretary-treasurer Bob Steen.
 Members of the league are indebted to Bob for his efforts and work the past six years.

 Job descriptions were prepared and approved for all league’s officer and committee chairperson’s positions.
 Ed Lane was elected chairperson of the Rules & Regulations Committee.

-Jake Magee took over the secretary-treasurer’s position, Mike Sharon became the scheduler, Don Hicks became the chairperson of the Awards & Recognition Committee and Chuck Bua became the chairperson of the Publicity & Advertising Committee.
+Jake Magee took over the secretary-treasurer’s position; Mike Sharon became the scheduler; Don Hicks became the chairperson of the Awards & Recognition Committee, and Chuck Bua became the chairperson of the Publicity & Advertising Committee.

-Prior to the opening game a memorial service was conducted for departed member Bob Jackson.
+Prior to the opening game, a memorial service was conducted for departed member Bob Jackson.

-The team name Midwest Sales was replaced by the name Hustlers, Boatman’s Bank name was replaced by the name All Star Auto Sales.
-Consolidated Services sponsored two teams C. S. Gold and C. S. White and a new team B. O.G. entered the league.
+The team name Midwest Sales was replaced by the name Hustlers, Boatsman’s Bank name was replaced by All Star Auto Sales.
+Consolidated Services sponsored two teams C. S. Gold and C. S. White and a new team B.0.G. entered the league.

-Several league’s teams and members also played in a league on Sunday evening at Cottonwood Park in Lenexa, Ks.
+Several league’s teams and members also played in a league on Sunday evening at Cottonwood Park in Lenexa, KS.

 The Raytown Dispatch and the Kansas City Star both featured outstanding articles about the league’s activities.